Congratulations on completing your exams and other assessments.

-Will the University campus be open during the boycott?
+Will the University campus be open during the industrial action?

-Yes, the campus – including all learning, social and sports facilities – will remain open throughout the strike.
-There may be a picket line at one or more of the entrances, but students and staff will not be prevented from freely entering and leaving the campuses.
+Yes, the campus – including, we expect, all learning, social and sports facilities – will remain open throughout the strike.
+On strike days there may be a picket line at one or more of the entrances, but students and staff will not be prevented from freely entering and leaving the campuses.

-Should I still attend University during the boycott?
+Should I still attend University during the industrial action?

-You will be expected to attend classes and supervisions normal unless specifically advised not to do so by your School or Research Institute.
+You will be expected to attend classes and supervisions as normal unless specifically advised not to do so by your School.

 What will it look and feel like on campus?